anthonymashford/anthonymashford.github.io/_posts/2024-05-28-multi-ad-support.md

 ~~~

 ### Checking ANF AD configuration
-To check the AD configuration, once you have created a new ANF account, under overview, checked the **AD Type** setting, see image below.
+To check the AD configuration, once you have created a new ANF account, under overview, check the **AD Type** setting, see image below.

 ![](/assets/img/anf-multi-ad.png)